Spritetm/mn812_module/README.md

 Also, make sure to ground all IDxA/IDxB lines as well as the unk1/unk2 lines.

+Note that technically the ESP32S3 GPIOs get overloaded when reading data from the bus, as the data pins output 5V and the ESP32S3 is a 3.3V part.
+If this worries you, putting some 1K resistors in series with the data pins will probably alleviate any practical issues.
+If you want to play it entirely safe, you'll need level converters or zeners or something to properly limit the voltage.

 # Interfacing with the module

 Logically, the main feature here is a parallel bus featuring 16 bidirectional data lines, 8 address lines, two /CS pins (at least, I assume that that's what those are), and a R/nW line.
 It addresses 256 registers.
-The modules all seem to be connected to the same bus, but the IDxx pins seem to be used to select an individual module: presumably, all modules had a different value on the IDxA pins and some higher address pins were connected to the IDxB pins; the module only responds if these two match.
-To make a single module respond, simply make the two sets of pins have the same values; I grounded all the IDxA and IDxB pins to achieve this.
+In the actual audio workstation, the modules probably all were connected to the same bus, but the IDxx pins were to be used to select an individual module: presumably, all modules had a different value on the IDxA pins and some higher address pins were connected to the IDxB pins.
+This makes the module only responds if these two match.
+To make a single module always respond, simply make the two sets of pins have the same values; I grounded all the IDxA and IDxB pins to achieve this.
 There's two unknown pins (unk1 and unk2) which value doesn't seem to matter for the workings of the device; I connected both to 5V but grounding them works as well.

 To write to a register: